angelahou/angelahou.github.io/README.md

 #### [Quantum computing with CNDO/2](https://github.com/angelahou/angelahou.github.io/tree/main/CNDO2)
 In our Numerical Algorithms appled to Computational Quantum Chemistry class, we learned about and implemented the Complete Neglect of Differential Overlap (CNDO/2) method, which aims to predict a molecule's energy given its Cartesian coordinates.
 CNDO/2 only includes valence electrons in its analysis, and implements the zero-differential overlap assumption.
 This project focused on evaluating hydrocarbons but can potentially be extended to molecules containing other atoms.
 My [implementation](https://docs.google.com/presentation/d/1Rk6E4Uifkgr0W22fsw7yY3rAkx2it7cbWLR5DomoyQY/edit?usp=sharing) focused on serial performance optimization, i.e. cutting down the time to generate the Fock and density matrices, as well as speed up matrix multiplication.

+#### Predicting Key Performance Indicators at Twelve
+todo: add description

 ### Drop me a line!

-Feel free to email me at angela.hou@berkeley.edu or drop me a message on [LinkedIn](https://www.linkedin.com/in/angela-hou-3b444817b/)!
+Feel free to email me at `angela.hou@berkeley.edu` or drop me a message on [LinkedIn](https://www.linkedin.com/in/angela-hou-3b444817b/)!